 Here’s the back cover of his 1991 “Break-ins, Death Threats and the FBI” book, where it plainly says in a dark border box at the bottom, “Ross Gelbspan is a Pulitzer Prize-winning journalist with 30 years experience…”.

-On February 19, 1994, Gelbspan was apparently introduced on ABC News’ Nightline program this way, as described in the “Ted Koppel vs. The ‘Flat Earth Society’” section at a 1997 Media Research Center page here,
+February 19, 1994 December 9, 1997, [9/18/14 author correction regarding this line-out: See note at end of this blog post] Gelbspan was apparently introduced on ABC News’ Nightline program the following way, as described at a 1997 Media Research Center “Ted Koppel vs. The ‘Flat Earth Society'” page here,

 Ross Gelbspan, Pulitzer Prize-winning journalist and author, says…